Boise Adoption Lawyer

 The Adoption Process – The Home Study

 The home study is an information-gathering process that helps determine if the parents can provide a safe, nurturing environment for the child.
-Some documents you should prepare in advance include any identification information, marriage certifications, physical and mental health statements, financial statements, and even autobiographical statements.
+The home study is waived when a stepparent is adopting a stepchild.

 To adopt a stepchild in Idaho, you must meet the following criteria:

-- You have lived in the state for at least 6 months.
+- The stepparent and child have lived in the state for at least 6 months.

 If you meet all the above criteria, you may legally adopt your stepchild.
 Be aware that this process effectively terminates the other biological parent’s parental rights.
 This is why it’s important to seek the other parent’s consent, because otherwise, they may contest the adoption.